+A charge cannot be made for the use of materials necessary for the delivery of education services to which there is a statutory entitlement, but a charge can be made for the right to ownership of an item completed using such materials.
 The fee is not consideration for the use of the materials as the use of such materials is necessary for the provision of instruction in the subject.
 However, if a student elects to take ownership of the completed item, the fee is consideration for the right to ownership of the item and the Board is liable to account for GST on the fee.

-Students at a state school are asked to pay photocopying charges for materials (such as articles, extracts from textbooks or homework exercises) used in teaching.
+In addition to the general school donation, parents of students at a state school are asked to pay photocopying charges for materials (such as articles, extracts from textbooks, or homework exercises) used in teaching, even though such materials should be provided free of charge.
 The payment is not consideration.
 It is implicit in the right to free education that there should be no charge for the cost of materials used in the delivery of the curriculum.
-The provision of photocopied materials necessary for teaching is incidental to the supply of education services.
+The provision of photocopied materials necessary for teaching is integral to the supply of education services.
 GST is not chargeable on the payment.

-However, if a student chooses to purchase a photocopy of an entire item (such as a workbook or a magazine produced by students) which may be retained by students, the payment made would be consideration for the supply of that item and GST would be chargeable on the payment.
+However, if a student chooses to purchase a photocopy of an optional workbook or magazine produced by students that the student may retain, the payment made would be consideration for the supply of that item and GST would be chargeable on the payment.

-A state school hires a bus to transport students on a field trip to carry out activities which are part of the geography curriculum.
-Students are asked for payment of an amount to cover the cost of hiring the bus.
+A state school hires a bus to transport students on a field trip to carry out activities that are part of the geography curriculum.
+Students are asked to pay an amount to cover the cost of hiring the bus.
 The payment does not relate to the right to participate in the activities carried out on the field trip.
+Although transport is necessary to enable students to receive instruction in the subject, the supply of transport is not integral to the supply of education.
+In the same way, transport to the school premises does not constitute education services, although a student must travel to the school in order to receive education services.
 The payment is consideration for the supply of transport and GST is chargeable on the payment.

 Students at a state school are asked to make a payment to cover the costs of food provided at a school camp and transport to the camp site.
-Attendance at the camp is a compulsory part of the school's total curriculum.
+Attendance at the camp is a compulsory part of the school's curriculum.
 The payment does not relate to the right to participate in activities at the camp.
-The payment is consideration for the supply of food and transport.
-GST is chargeable on the payment.
+The payment is consideration for the supply of food and transport and GST is chargeable on the payment.